 The best gift items are those that can be re-used over and over, and that are made in a more sustainable and environmentally friendly way.
 Here are a few of my favorite eco-friendly and sustainable gift ideas:

-Candles made from sustainable ingredients
+Candles and soaps made from sustainable ingredients

 Candles are something that nearly everyone I know enjoys.
 They’re great for creating a nice atmosphere, whether it’s for relaxing or entertaining, and they smell wonderful!